 A TDS meter also lets you know if your media has mineral build up.
 For example, I check my water trays once in a while and find that the levels rise sometimes.
 In cases like that, I flush with low ppm water until the levels lower.
 It’s much easier than eyeballing things.

 I hope this guide helps!
 If you have any questions (that aren’t already answered here) or would like to share your own experiences, please comment below!
 Even though I’ve been growing carnivorous plants for a while, I welcome new insights and experiences since I’m constantly learning too.

 I share these learnings on my Facebook page or Instagram, where you can find posts of my carnivorous plant collection and how I use different kinds of planting media.
-I also post plants, Maxsea fertilizer and carnivorous plant media for sale.
+I also post carnivorous plants, Maxsea fertilizer and carnivorous plant media for sale.

 Hope to see you there, and happy growing!